numpy/numpy/doc/source/reference/c-api.array.rst

     After this call, iter->dataptr points to the next point of the neighborhood.
 Calling this function after every point of the neighborhood has been visited is undefined.

-.. cfunction:: int PyArrayNeighborhoodIter_ResetConstant(PyArrayNeighborhoodIterObject* iter)

-    Same as PyArrayNeighborhoodIter_Reset, but only works for  0, 1 and constant padding.
-This is faster than the general function as it does not need to test for the mode every time.
-In debug mode (-DDEBUG), an assert tests for mismatch with the mode of the iterator,

-.. cfunction:: int PyArrayNeighborhoodIter_ResetMirror(PyArrayNeighborhoodIterObject* iter)

-    Same as PyArrayNeighborhoodIter_ResetConstant, but only works for mirror padding.

-.. cfunction:: int PyArrayNeighborhoodIter_ResetCircular(PyArrayNeighborhoodIterObject* iter)

-    Same as PyArrayNeighborhoodIter_ResetConstant, but only works for circular padding.

-.. cfunction:: int PyArrayNeighborhoodIter_NextConstant(PyArrayNeighborhoodIterObject* iter)

-    Same as PyArrayNeighborhoodIter_Next, but only works for  0, 1 and constant padding.
-This is faster than the general function as it does not need to test for the mode every time.
-In debug mode (-DDEBUG), an assert tests for mismatch with the mode of the iterator,

-.. cfunction:: int PyArrayNeighborhoodIter_NextMirror(PyArrayNeighborhoodIterObject* iter)

-    Same as PyArrayNeighborhoodIter_NextConstant, but only works for mirror padding.

-.. cfunction:: int PyArrayNeighborhoodIter_NextCircular(PyArrayNeighborhoodIterObject* iter)

-    Same as PyArrayNeighborhoodIter_NextConstant, but only works for circular padding.

 Array Scalars
 -------------